roman-koshchei/unator/README.md

 }
 ```

-With Unator you will get next piece of code.
-At the current moment Unator provides pure functions, but we think about classes just to make code more clear, but we want to keep code not fully Object Oriented and use classes as the way to group data.
+With Unator you will get the next piece of code.
+At the current moment, Unator provides pure functions, but we think about classes just to make the code clear, but we want to keep the code not fully Object Oriented and use classes as the way to group data.

 ```csharp
 // static functions